Wanikkasit65/NLP_workshop5/README.md

 and the data i use is 'workshop_km.csv' in workshio5 assignment in mango. (all files should be in the same folder)

 If everythings is installed, can click run all.

+This file readme.md is written by 652115043 Wannikkasit